zhengthomastang/MOT_Annot/README.md

    ```
    python src/plot_mtsc_results.py --data-root train/S01
    ```
 8. By checking the plotted baseline MTSC results frame by frame, manually create an annotation file, e.g. `annotation.txt`.
-Use tools like [IrfanView](https://www.irfanview.com/) to draw/adjust bounding boxes and read the coordinates.
 There are 3 types of operations that can be entered in the annotation file at each row:
    - Assign a global ID to a vehicle trajectory: `assign,<local_ID>,<global_ID>`
       - The vehicles that are not assigned will be ignored.
    - Insert an instance to replace an existing one or fill in a missing one: `insert,<frame_index>,<local_ID>,<bbox_x>,<bbox_y>,<bbox_wid>,<bbox_hei>`
+      - Use tools like [IrfanView](https://www.irfanview.com/) to draw/adjust bounding boxes and read the coordinates.
       - The missing instance(s) in a continuous trajectory will be interpolated linearly, so there is no need to insert at every frame index.
       - The instance(s) occluded by more than 50% will be automatically detected and removed.
    - Remove a range of instance(s): `remove,<frame_range>,<local_ID>`